So, I’ve gone keto.

 I was not going to accept living so sick.
 I knew something was wrong – and I didn’t want this to be my future.
 In desperation, I asked my chiropractor for advice, and he suggested a naturopath.
 My GP had mentioned that, too.
 I looked up what they were; I wasn’t sure if they were “quacks” or legit, I didn’t know.
 Naturopaths are licensed health care professionals in Ontario, who focus on whole body (a holistic approach) and on preventing disease, whereas conventional medicine focuses on treating disease.
 So, finally, someone who was concerned about my not-yet-disease symptoms!

 First, she identified that I had very high levels of chronic inflammation, and put me on a modified paleo diet.
 I was already gluten free, and usually avoided dairy.
 She said to also avoid legumes and nightshades, and start taking zinc.
 It was hard to say goodbye to tomatoes and eggplants, but it got me through the knee surgery – I healed a little slowly, but within the normal time frame.
 I healed fully, and got my lower limbs “back”.

 But my hair started falling out in clumps, and then came some significant work stress, and I lost all energy – I couldn’t socialize, cook, or do my share of the housework.
 Over the summer, my naturopath tweaked things, trying to heal my thyroid.
 That hair loss stopped and the hair regrew.
-Oddly, I began craving salt and fats, two things I normally avoid (instinctively).
+Oddly, I began craving salt and fats, two things I normally avoided (instinctively).
 I needed potato chips, when normally, I’m utterly indifferent to them.
 The naturopath told me to take a little MCT oil, and I found a tablespoon or two helped.
 But my energy levels were deteriorating, other than a brief respite for part of a week while away on vacation.
 Autumn was even worse.
 I even got sick (mono?) and slept for over a week!